How to Lay Decking on Uneven Ground

-How to Build Decks on Uneven Ground
+Ways to Lay Decking on Uneven Ground

 Using Concrete Support Posts

-Support posts are excellent for all types of decks but work best for decking attached to the houses.
+Support posts are excellent for all types of decks but work best for decking attached to the house.
 It’s best suited for areas where the direction of the slope is away from the building.
 Here are the steps on how to build it.

 Step 3: You have a few options to choose from for the next step.
-There are several kinds of support posts systems.
-One option is to pour concrete directly into the hole and let it cure according to instruction.
+There are several kinds of support post systems.
+One option is to pour concrete directly into the hole and let it cure according to instructions.
 After it dries, attach concrete fasteners to the concrete using a concrete drill.
 Lastly, install the wooden posts into the concrete fasteners.
 This method is the preferred choice, especially for steeper slopes.

 Another option is placing the post inside the hole.
 For this, you will need to layer the base of the hole with gravel.
-Then, place the 6×6 or 2×6 wood post into the hole and ensure that it’s level.
+Then, place the 6×6 or 2×6 wood post into the hole and ensure its level.
 Lastly, pour the concrete mix to hold the wood post in place.
 You will also need to create temporary braces on the posts.
 This option works best for gentler slopes.

 Step 4: Since wood posts will have different heights, you will want to run and level a string line across the wood posts to determine where to attach the other subframe parts.
 Once marked, you can start installing the beams and the joists.
 Check with your local building standards for the right screws and wood thickness you should use.